Symmetrical front door and entryway to house with potted plants and lanterns on both sides.

 Are VA appraisals tougher than non-VA appraisals?

 VA appraisals aren’t necessarily more difficult than conventional appraisals, but the Department of Veterans Affairs does require that homes meet the VA’s minimum property requirements.
-These standards can be stricter because the VA ensures the homeowner is safe and secure in their new house before they approve the mortgage.
+These standards can be stricter because, before approving the mortgage, the VA wants to solidify that the veteran will be safe and secure in their new house.

 Can I use the same VA appraiser more than once?